bluesky/tiled/docs/source/explanations/storage-database.md

 and expressing correct numerical precision (e.g. uint8 versus "integer") may be important for fidelity, speed, and storage efficiency.

-The space of "OLAP" database is a large and growing space, currently receiving a lot of attention.
+The choice of "OLAP" database is a large and growing space, currently receiving a lot of attention.
 Well-known projects include [DuckDB](https://duckdb.org/) and [ClickHouse](https://clickhouse.com/); there are many, many others in the category.